Solo - Grand Designs of Portugal

 UK - Lisbon - Arraiolos

 Titan’s VIP door-to-door travel service collects you from home for your flight to Lisbon.
-On arrival, transfer to the Pousada de Arraiolos (4T+) in the delightful town of Arraiolos for a three-night stay on a half-board basis.
+On arrival, we transfer to the delightful town of Arraiolos.
 Situated in beautiful countryside, this former 16th century convent is an excellent example of traditional and modern concepts of Portuguese architecture.

 Pousada de Arraiolos (4T+)